Welcome to Summer!

 sledding down our lane.
 We have a good size hill and we had a great

 time.
 Thank you to Jo for telling us about it.
-I can't believe it
+I can't

 has been three months already since we arrived here.
 We are taking

 Megan to the International Wolf Center today, which is always a

 Jan.
 3- Well Happy